Woman and Teen Talking

 Sallie Mae is committed to helping students succeed.

-We guide students and their families by emphasizing financial literacy from day one – before they even take out a loan.
-Our array of tools and resources to help students effectively plan and pay for college are available for free on our website.
+We guide students and their families by emphasizing financial literacy from day one — before they even take out a loan.
+Our array of tools and resources to help students effectively plan and pay for college is available for free on our website.

 Examples of our tools include: